Blandin Community Leadership Program (BCLP)

 - Working Effectively in Small Groups

 The residential retreat is not a workshop or seminar.
-It is a break in the action” – a time to step back and look forward – to learn, reflect and talk candidly in a comfortable, confidential environment about what is happening, or not happening, in community life.
+It is a "break in the action” – a time to step back and look forward – to learn, reflect and talk candidly in a comfortable, confidential environment about what is happening, or not happening, in community life.
 The retreat offers an opportunity to establish individual development goals and to work on a Going Forward team.
-All BCLP retreats are held at Sugar Lake Lodge in Grand Rapids, MN.
+All BCLP retreats are held at Sugar Lake Lodge south of Grand Rapids, MN.

 "Edge" communities: 20 yrs of collaboration